MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/teams-store-ranking-parameters.md

 The main parameters used to determine app placements include:

 - **Historical usage data**: Apps with higher volumes of usage in the Teams Store globally as well as organization-level tend to rank higher than apps with lower usage for that organization.
-However, this isn't a mandatory criterion as Microsoft tries to promote new apps on store.
+However, this isn't a mandatory criterion as Microsoft aims to encourage the introduction of new apps in the store.

 - **User engagement data**: Apps with higher user engagement in the Teams Store tend to rank higher than apps with lower engagement.